-Gallbladder Stones Treatment & Diagnostics in Kondapur, Hyderabad
+Gallbladder Stones Treatment & Surgery in Kondapur, Hyderabad

 Gallstones or cholelithiasis is a condition that affects the gallbladder, a small organ below the liver in the upper right abdomen.